 In 2016, Raytheon won a $523.4 million contract to upgrade Kuwait’s Patriot missile defense systems.
 New additions include the modern adjunct processor, digital radar, and upgraded software.
 Work on the contract is scheduled to be completed by December 2018.[ii]

-Most recently, in September 2018, the United States Defense Department announved it would be removing two Patriot batteries from Kuwait.
-There are currently no plans to replace the systems.
+In September 2018, the United States Defense Department announced it would be removing two Patriot batteries from Kuwait.
+There have been no plans to replace the systems since their removal.